 Naruto waved enthusiastically with his uninjured arm.
 "Bye, ojiisan!"

 Naruto lapsed back into the bed as the door closed.
 Though he would be stuck here for the rest of the day, it seemed to already be afternoon by the light coming in the window.

 The foot of the bed, just visible at the bottom of his field of view, seemed suddenly to crack in pieces and fall.
 Naruto blinked and scowled, the bedframe reappearing as he did so.
-"Wow, that's distracting," he said aloud.
-He closed his eyes—luckily, the insides of his eyelids seemed to be immune to whatever had put mysterious lines on the rest of the world.
+"Annoying," he said aloud.
+He closed his eyes — luckily, the inside of his eyelids seemed to be immune to whatever had put mysterious lines on the rest of the world.

 It was perhaps an hour later, which Naruto spent alternately with his eyes closed or watching random pieces of his surroundings fall spontaneously to pieces, when he began to notice a gnawing hunger in his midsection.
 He looked around, and seeing no method of calling a doctor less conspicuously, started shouting.
 "Hey!
 Someone!
 Do I get any food in this place?"

 It was about a minute of this before he heard steps down the hallway again, and the door opened.
 It was the same medic-nin as before, but his expression was annoyed.
 "Hey.
 Quiet it down a little, kid, there are other patients here.
-You missed lunch because you were asleep still.
+You missed lunch because you were still asleep.
 I'll send someone in with food."